chimera83795/cosmo-linux-blog/README.md

 To install UBTouch, you also need to install gemian before.
 To find the UBTouch installation files may feel a bit unguided and difficult. https://gitlab.com/ubports/porting/community-ports/android9/planet-cosmocom/planet-cosmocom/-/jobs?kind=BUILD

+#### Chromium too small
+Locate the UserDependencies flags file and add *--force-device-scale-factor* to your prefered factor and adjust it to the other flags found in the file.